 And golly, this post about my favorite perennials has been shared about a bazillion times on Pinterest.
 They are all sort of obvious perennials too, so not sure why people love it so much, but it is a good list of basic perennials to throw in your garden.

-If you are interested in more gardening posts you can check out more by clicking on the photos below.
+If you are interested in more gardening posts you may enjoy:

 OK, it's time.